jacobrdz77/selfwork/documentation.md

 - a project that they create after signing up.
 - a default "My Workspace" that cannot be deleted.
 - 3 different random tasks.
+- a assigned task section in my-tasks page.

 Allow users to: